turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 tags: html, ARIA, accessibility
 ---

+## Learning Goals

+* Speak to why website accessibility is important
+* Implement Semantic HTML to make websites more accessible
+* Implement ARIA to make websites more accessible
+* Learn basic VoiceOver screen reader commands to test accessibility

 ## Vocab

 - `Accessibility` Broadly, creating an experience that is available to anyone and everyone